wanx-troopers/wanx-troopers.github.io/wan-animates.md

 ## SCAIL

+### SCAIL 2025.12.14

+> it's I2V model basically, but input channels are 20

+When using `uni3c` with SCAIL we may need 4 more frames in `Uni3C` guidance because "scail ref takes one latent".

+> 4 more frames at the very beginning right? yes;
+> 4 more empty frames?
+4 more anything

+After latest updates SCAIL is working with [Uni3C](control.md#uni3c).

+Single-person pose detection working.
+Add [kijai/ComfyUI-SCAIL-Pose](https://github.com/kijai/ComfyUI-SCAIL-Pose) code repository, [workflow](workflows/scail/single-person-pose-detection.webp), [workflow again](workflows/scail/SCAIL_test_wf_02.json).

+> the pose input need to be half the resolution of the main input;
+> the whole thing is in same input sequence, [ref, noise, poses]
+> that's why it's downscaled too, to halve that impact

+### SCAIL Summary

 SCAIL is a new model similar to WanAnimate but able of handling two characters at once.
 Kijai is working on itegrating the mode in [SCAIL](https://github.com/kijai/ComfyUI-WanVideoWrapper/tree/SCAIL) branch of `ComfyUI-WanVideoWrapper` repository.
 The work is not yet complete